handsonarchitects/blog/content/blog/2023/just-in-time-knowledge-sharing/index.md

 - Generally, one slot = one talk.
 Do not stack.
 Many JITs end up with a discussion (the prize for the presenter - they get questions and feedback there).
 - If you have other, more formal knowledge-sharing sessions, do not let PowerPoint presentations.
 Simple drawings, an IDE, a console, and a whiteboard are all what presenters need.
 - Recordings - this is a tricky one.
 As far as we observed, it is a controversial area.
 On the one hand, recording allows people who were unable to attend the meeting to watch the recording at any time and ask questions.
 On the other hand, we have observed that the recording function prevents many people from asking questions and participating in the discussion.
 - Generally, we do not recommend imposing the form of the meeting.
 Let the presenters decide which format they feel most comfortable with.
 A good balance could be recording sessions and taking questions/feedback after recording has stopped.
+Another way is to leave notes and key takeaways in some common source like Confluence or GitHub repo README.
 - Do not kid yourself.
 This format, like many others, must have several precursors to be successful.
 Help them organise meetings and encourage people to participate.
 If it succeeds, it will be like a good YT video - it will start getting thumbs-up on its own.

 ## TL;DR